 “When I read Joe’s work, it seems plausible,” he said.
-“When I read industry’s objections, that seems plausible too, and I know they both can’t be right and I don’t know which is.
+“When I read industry’s objections, that seems plausible too, and I know they both can’t be right, and I don’t know which is.
 That’s why we advocated … for a health study that included people from the entire spectrum.”

-Aging Nuclear Plants Like Diablo Canyon Dot the Nation
+Aging Nuclear Plants Dot the Nation

 The United States currently has 100 operating nuclear reactors in 31 states.
 The last nuclear plant to be constructed was finished in 1996, and the oldest was built in 1969.
 The average age of all operating nuclear plants in the United States is about 30 years.

-Since the last new plant was constructed, the nuclear industry has struggled to get new plants up-and-running.
+Since the last new plant was constructed, the nuclear industry has struggled to get new plants up and running.
 The ongoing nuclear crisis at Japan’s Fukushima Daiichi plant has largely renewed concerns about the inherent safety of nuclear reactors, echoing concerns in the United States that date back to the reactor meltdown at Three Mile Island in 1979.